natural connected prosperous

 The alternative wastewater treatment system industry is growing rapidly and in the last few years there have been some innovative systems approved by the Department of Health.
 Like secondary treatment systems, an authorised installer is required for the installation.
 The Department of Health publishes the list of approved alternative treatment systems including contact details for each system.

 Commercial installations have specific requirements.
 Most commercial applications are referred to the Department of Health for approval.
 The Department of Health provide guidance on applications for a commercial onsite wastewater system.
+The Supplement to Regulation 29 and Schedule 9 provides specific wastewater loading rates for various commercial developments.

 If you would like a copy of the original septic plans for your property, please complete the septic search application.
 Shire officers will endeavor to locate plans as requested, however you are advised that the search fees are non-refundable if for any reason the plan is unable to be located.